BillHertzing/ATAP.Utilities/Docs/ATTRIBUTION.md

 # Attribution of ideas
 The maintainers and contributors to this repository feel it is important to credit the individuals and organizations who have taken their time to publish ideas and guides.
-This document provides a place to mention ALL of teh works that have influenced the design and implementation of teh repository's content.
+This document provides a place to mention ALL of teh works that have influenced the design and implementation of the repository's content.

 ## Documentation
 ### Creation of a repository or project's ReadMe file